 While they hid, Adam and Eve fretted about what was going to happen next.
 What was God going to say about such stupidity as this, letting a snake talk them into giving up their rights as rulers over the Earth?
 How would He punish them?
 They were now afraid of God.

 Animals slunk away from the couple in bewilderment, sensing that something very horrible had happened that would affect them, as well as their beloved King and Queen.
 The Garden was eerily quiet as the animals lay still in their dens, shuddering under the heavy blanket of depression that had settled upon the Earth.

 God knew from the start that His children would disobey Him and He knew immediately when it happened.
-He knew where they were hiding, and He went to them quickly so that they would not have to suffer any longer than necessary without hope, but He waited outside their hiding place long enough to give them a chance to call out to Him for His help.
+He knew where they were hiding, and He went to them quickly so that they would not have to suffer any longer than necessary without hope, but He waited outside their hiding place long enough to give them a chance to respond to His call.

-After enduring the silence for a while, God called out to them in an invitation for His children to be honest with Him.
+After enduring the silence for a while, God called out to them in an invitation for His children to be honest with Him and take responsibility for their actions.
 His love for them and His anguish over their alienation from Him and the suffering that they had commenced on filled His voice as it resounded through the air, reassuring them that He still loved them deeply.

 This gave Adam and Eve the courage to finally creep forth and approach the Son of God.
 Besides that, with Him standing so near, it was obvious that He knew where they were.
 Perhaps they realized that things would go easier for them if they obeyed His call, than if they made Him yank them out of hiding forcibly.